Look What I Did!

 Kidtrix isn't just a ‘post and host’ service.
 Kidtrix is an intersection of active kids who want to learn and develop new skills- it's an environment that is rich with cool, creative tools that allow teams of ‘trixters’ to create a group project together.
 This social interaction within this environment allows for collaborative learning, where meaning is constructed via the intersection of multiple differing perspectives.
 The website is a social extension of the classroom at home, a fun place where children can exchange ideas through the use of multiple types of digital media (pictures, video, and audio).
 This media acts as a virtual artifact or representation of their learning or learning process within the virtual environment.

 Within Kidtrix, children have agency by acting as instructors and learning in the process as well.
 The website emphasizes collaboration among its members with the purpose of engaging each other in constructive activities going from personal, lighthearted, fun projects to socially significant end results.
 Members can communicate in real time, download and upload video/audio, or use chat room.
-Kids are thus exposed to a wider variety of viewpoints, perspectives, and opportunities than they might normally have access to in their own local areas.
+Kids are thus exposed to a wider variety of viewpoints, perspectives, and opportunities that they might not normally have access to in their own local areas.